jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    SUJ Si open, front view

 On the top view, you can find the "Z-AXIS" connector.
 Make sure you squeeze the tab to unplug it.
-Keep that cable aside. it will be connected to the 5th dSIB-Z-Si.
+Keep that cable aside.
+It will be connected to the dSIB-Z-Si.

-On the front view, you can see 4 RACs, i.e. one per active arm.
+On the front view, you can see 4 RACs, i.e., one per active arm.
 Their cables are labeled SJA2, SJX, SJC and SJA1.
-They will need to be plugged in the dSIB for the PSM2, PSM3, ECM and PSM1 respectively.
+They will need to be plugged into the dSIB for the PSM2, PSM3, ECM and PSM1 respectively.

 See next section for the :ref:`dSIB<dsib-si-setup>` descriptions.